ThomasKaiser/sbc-bench/Results.md

 * It seems running an *armhf* userland on 64-bit SoCs also improves AES encryption results with small data chunks (see *armhf* entries for NanoPC T3+, Rock64, RockPro64 and Vim2).
 Status: very interesting, needs further investigations
 * It seems running Xenial binaries even further improves AES/SSL performance when ARMv8 Crypto Extensions are available.
 Status: while interesting irrelevant, we should get rid of Xenial and Jessie numbers.
 * It makes a huge difference whether ARMv8 Crypto Extensions can be used or not.
 See the many 64-bit SBC results above and compare with 32-bit SoCs or RPi 3B+, ODROID-C2 and NanoPi K2 (the latter 3 basing on 64-bit ARMv8 SoCs without crypto engine licensed/available)
 * The used distribution makes a big difference with `cpuminer`.
 Libs and GCC versions obviously matter (GCC 9.3 on Focal vs. 8.3 on Buster vs. 7.3 on Bionic vs. 6.3 on Stretch -- [some benchmarks heavily depend on compiler versions](https://forum.armbian.com/topic/7763-benchmarking-cpus/?do=findComment&comment=58530)).
 Stretch with GCC 7.3 provides a 15% performance increase with cpuminer on RK3328 and RK3399 (see Rock64 and NanoPC T4 numbers above and there the logs to compare performance of big and little cores).
 With GCC 8.2 and Stretch it's 20% with RK3328 and even 25% with RK3399 (the A72 performance increasing more compared to the A53 cores -- check individual kH/s numbers in the logs).
-With Focal (GCC 9.3) it's even more, compare Rock Pi 4A with last RockPro64 entry.
+With Focal (GCC 9.3) it's even more, compare Rock Pi 4A with last RockPro64 entry or NanoPi Fire3 results.
 * *(more to come soon)*

 ## The bigger picture